siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `Render` or rendering operation - a single raster image lasered onto some surface

 ### MVP Protocol
-The MVP protocol is limited to the following assumptions
+The MVP protocol is limited to the following assumptions:

 - The image will be rendered in a perfect X/Y grid without skew or rotation.
 No Z movement is possible
-- Only supports BMP files, and only those not using pixel array compression
+- A number of settings that could be expanded on are fixed - see protocol Extensions for a discussion of some of these

 The protocol consists of four parts that are sent as different data elements in order.
 This could be packaged as a canned cycle, or a "gcodeless" option like a REST API.